Blog

 If you have any questions please feel free to contact our offices located in Texas City and Lake Jackson, TX .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

-Plantar fasciitis can be very painful and inconvenient.
-If you are experiencing heel pain or symptoms of plantar fasciitis, contact Jack A. Sasiene, DPM from Texas.
+Making sure that your children maintain good foot health is very important as they grow.
+If you have any questions, contact Jack A. Sasiene, DPM of Texas.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 If you have any questions please feel free to contact our offices located in Texas City and Lake Jackson, TX .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.